Eye Guess: Gameplay

-Two contestants faced a nine-space game board, divided into three rows of three boxes.
+Two contestants faced a nine-space game board divided into three rows of three boxes.
 The outer boxes were numbered 1–8, and the center box contained the "Eye Guess" logo.
-At the beginning of the game, the answers hidden behind the outer boxes were revealed for six to nine seconds and then re-covered.
+At the beginning of the game, the answers hidden behind the outer boxes were revealed for six-to-nine seconds, then re-covered.
 Questions were asked by the host, and contestants were required to provide only the number behind which the answer was hidden.
-Points were awarded for a correct answer, and the contestant who responded correctly was asked a bonus question for additional points.
-If the bonus question was missed, that contestant's turn ended and the opponent was asked the next question.
+Points were awarded for a correct answer, and the contestant who responded correctly was asked another question.
+As long as they responded correctly, they would continue to be asked questions.
+If the contestant answered incorrectly, that contestant's turn ended and the opponent was asked the next question.
+No points were deducted for an incorrect answer.

 A contestant could call for the "Eye Guess" space if they thought that the correct answer was not among the eight choices revealed at the start of the game.
 In such instances, the answer would be revealed only if it was correct for that question.
 Otherwise, a blank card would be revealed.

-Questions in each round covered a wide range of topics and were assembled in such a way that choosing an incorrect number for a question could yield humorous results, which was the main appeal of this otherwise simple game.
+Questions in each round covered a wide range of topics and were assembled so that choosing an incorrect number for a question could yield humorous results, which was the main appeal of this otherwise simple game.

-Each game consisted of two rounds, with correct answers worth 10 points on the first round and 20 on the second.
-Although there were nine different answers per round, each round only featured eight questions, meaning one of the nine answers was not used (and never placed behind the "Eye Guess" space).
+Each game consisted of two rounds, with correct answers worth 10 points in the first round and 20 in the second.
+Although there were nine different answers per round, each round featured only eight questions, meaning that one of the nine answers was not used (and never placed behind the "Eye Guess" space).
 A contestant who provided five consecutive correct answers won a bonus prize, usually a trip.
-Toward the end of the show's run, contestants who both missed four consecutive questions in the main game each received a series of at-home memory improvement books.
+Toward the end of the show's run, when both contestants missed four consecutive questions in the main game, both received a series of at-home memory improvement books.

 The first contestant to reach 100 points won the game and earned the right to play a bonus round.
 Later, the producers changed the rules, awarding a prize for each correct answer, with seven as the winning score.

-Each episode was played to a set time limit, and once that limit was reached an audible signal was played.
-If a game was in progress when time was called, it would resume on the next show with any unrevealed answers shuffled into different positions.
-If time was called during the bonus round, the board was left as it was and the contestant resumed playing on the next show from where they had left off.
+Each episode was played to a time limit, and when that limit was reached, an audible signal was played.
+If a game was in progress when time was called, it would resume on the next show, with any unrevealed answers shuffled into different positions.
+If time was called during the bonus round, the board was left as it was and the contestant resumed playing on the next show.

 There were no returning champions.
 Each game featured two new contestants.

 The game in progress during the final installment of the series did not finish in time.
-Since there could be no continuation of the game on the following Monday's broadcast, host Bill Cullen explained that the contestants would play the game to its conclusion after the show was over, and the appropriate prizes would be awarded.
+Because there could be no continuation of the game on the following Monday's broadcast, host Bill Cullen explained that the contestants would play the game to its conclusion after the show was over, and the appropriate prizes would be awarded.